-- Gastrointestinal gases are usually the result of a territorial "war" between the good and pathogenic bacteria.
+- Gastrointestinal gases are usually the result of a territorial "war" between good and pathogenic bacteria.

-- Impaired immune system results in higher morbidity of fever, flu, and gastric ulcer.
+- An impaired immune system results in higher morbidity of fever, flu, and gastric ulcer.

 - The urine will usually be more acidic at P.H levels of 6 and below.
 The explanation is that parasites "thrive" in the acidic gut environment.